DrRoss23/PHIBOT25159_PTO2503_A_Phillip-Botha_DJS03/README.md

 # Clone this repository
 git clone https://github.com/yourusername/djs03-react-podcast.git

-# Navigate into the folder
+# Navigate into the project
 cd djs03-react-podcast

 # Install dependencies
 npm install

-# Start dev server
+# Start development server
 npm run dev
 ```

-Then open:
+Open in browser:
 👉 http://localhost:5173/

 ---

 ## 🖱️ How to Interact With the App

-1. Open the landing page
+1. Open the landing page.
-2. The app will automatically fetch all podcasts
+2. The app will automatically fetch all podcast data.
-3. You will see:
+3. You’ll see:
-   - **Loading message**
+   - A **loading message**, followed by
-   - Followed by the **dynamic grid** of podcast previews
+   - A **responsive grid** of podcast preview cards
-4. Scroll to browse all podcasts
+4. Scroll through the list to browse all shows.
-5. Resize the window to see the responsive grid change
+5. Resize the window to see the layout adapt (1 → 5 columns).
-6. Explore genres, seasons, and updated timestamps
+6. Each card shows title, image, seasons, genres, and last updated text.

-This project focuses on **data rendering**, **component structure**, and **layout design**.
+This project focuses on **data rendering**, **component reuse**, and **responsive UI design**.

 ---

 ## 🧵 Code Quality Practices

-- Pure components (no side effects in JSX)
+- Pure functional components with no side effects
-- Side effects only inside `useEffect`
+- Side effects handled only within `useEffect()`
 - Clear variable and function naming conventions
-- Utility modules for any data formatting
+- Utilities extracted for clarity and reuse
-- Minimal inline logic for readability
+- Minimal inline logic inside JSX
-- Consistent JSDoc across all major functions and components
+- Full JSDoc documentation on major functions and components
+- Consistent formatting across modules

 ---

 ## 🌱 Future Improvements

-Potential enhancements:

-- Podcast search bar
+- Search functionality
-- Genre filters or dropdowns
+- Genre filtering
-- Pagination or infinite scroll
-- Detail page per podcast (React Router)
+- Individual podcast detail page (React Router)
-- Light/dark theme toggle
+- Light/dark mode toggle
+- Pagination or infinite scrolling

 ---